AJK President Urges Experts To Help Govt Fight Climate Change - UrduPoint

 AJK President Urges Experts To Help Govt Fight Climate Change

-The Azad Jammu and Kashmir President Sardar Masood Khan has stressed scientists and agriculture experts to gear up research activities to find solutions to the negative impacts of climate change, global warming on biodiversity and create awareness among the people in this regard
+Azad Jammu and Kashmir President Sardar Masood Khan Wednesday stressed scientists and agriculture experts to gear up research activities to find solutions to cope the negative impacts of climate change, global warming on biodiversity and create awareness among the people in this regard

-RAWALAKOT (UrduPoint / Pakistan Point News - 19th Jun, 2019 ) The Azad Jammu and Kashmir President Sardar Masood Khan has stressed scientists and agriculture experts to gear up research activities to find solutions to the negative impacts of climate change, global warming on biodiversity and create awareness among the people in this regard.

-Addressing as chief guest at the opening session of sixth international science conference on "sustainable agriculture in changing climate: strategies and management" at the University of Poonch-Rawalakot here on Wednesday, he said that climatic changes and environmental issues have affected agriculture, forests, foods and livestock in all the regions and countries.
+Speaking as chief guest at the opening session of sixth international science conference on "sustainable agriculture in changing climate: strategies and management" at the University of Poonch-Rawalakot he said that climatic changes and environmental issues have affected agriculture, forests, foods and livestock in all the regions and countries.

 He said that the UN sustainable development goals (SDGs) include besides addressing effects of climatic change, agricultural development for which the relevant government agencies need guidelines from the scientists so as to frame a comprehensive policy.